google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/faq.md

-The *only* time you should care about this back story is if and when you want to support older versions of Chrome, Samsung Internet browser and / or Opera for Android, all of whom use the older GCM trick / proprietary API's / hacks.
-If you want to support these browsers you'll need to implement this older GCM API which is [documented in the non-standrards / legacy section of this book here](/chapter-06/01-non-standards-browsers/).
+The *only* time you should care about this back story is if and when you want to support older versions of Chrome, Samsung Internet browser and / or Opera for Android, all of whom use the older GCM trick / proprietary API's / hacks **but this is strongly discouraged**.

 ## Firebase has a JavaScript SDK.
 What and Why?